 It will take some time and patience, so have a good stockpile of both.

-Below I’m going to share with you why roosters can become aggressive, before I share with you my rooster training program!
+Below, I’m going to share why roosters can become aggressive before sharing my rooster training program with you!

 From Chick to Aggressive Rooster

 When the chicks are small, although the boys may be a little stand-offish, they can be held, cuddled, handfed and cosseted.

 This is a great time to lay the foundation of respect and dominance for your little roosters.

 You may think it’s cute if he pecks at you – it’s not.
 He is trying already to be the boss.

 Pick him up, especially in front of the hens, talk to him, feed him from your hand if he will, and then put him down.

 Somewhere between 16-20 weeks, hormones can upend this idyllic period.